-- Eligibility: Family with a child up to the 3rd year of junior high school - Amount: The monthly amount corresponding to the age group shown in the table on the right is provided per eligible child.

-If the household income exceeds the designated income limit but is less than the designated upper income limit, then a uniform amount of 5,000 yen will be provided per child monthly regardless of the age.

-■ Inquiry: Public & Child Welfare Section of the Public & Child Welfare Division of the local ward office or Assistance & Child Affairs Section of the Residents' Welfare Division of the branch office of the ward
+- Eligibility: Family with a child up to the 3rd year of junior high school - Amount: The monthly amount corresponding to the age group shown in the table below is provided per eligible - If the household income exceeds the designated income limit but is less than the designated upper income limit, then a uniform amount of 5,000 yen will be provided per child monthly regardless of the age. - Inquiry: Public & Child Welfare Section of the Public & Child Welfare Division of the local ward office or Assistance & Child Affairs Section of the Residents' Welfare Division of the branch office of the ward

 Age Monthly amount

 From 0 up to 3 years Each child 15,000 yen

-From 3 years to graduation from elementary school First and second child 10,000 yen
+graduation from First and second child 10,000 yen

 Third and subsequent child 15,000 yen

 Up to graduation from junior high school Each child 10,000 yen

-Starting from the payment for June 2022, an upper income limit is applied.
 A household whose income exceeds the designated limit is not eligible to receive the child allowance.